wayfareio/wayfare.io/_posts/2016-01-21-traveling-tips-for-the-new-year.markdown

 #### 1. Bring Something New

 When you are traveling, it is always a good idea to bring something new.
 This is for kids and adults alike.
 For kids, a new book or a new set of stickers will do wonders in curing boredom.
 I'm being honest, bringing a new book or even a new item of clothing helps me feel excited about the trip I'm taking.
 As we embark on a new year, this might mean developing a new habit or practice, visiting a new location, trying a new hobby, or starting a new business.
 This could mean changing where you work or how you work by joining a new workspace and being a part of a new community of people.
 Perhaps a local awesome coworking community.
 See what I did there?
-Wayfare loves new members!
+FLDWRK loves new members!

 <!-- more -->